 - How much of these can we get from food and how much needs to be supplemented?

-If following a well rounded and balanced plant based diet and fortified milks then it is possible to receive all the nutrients you need.
-However vitamin B12 supplementation should be considered.
+If following a well rounded and balanced plant based diet which includes fortified milks then it is possible to receive most of the nutrients that you need.
+However vitamin B12 supplementation should be considered as there are no good plant based sources of this nutrient.

 - At what point do we know that we’re insufficient in a particular vitamin?
 Should we be taking multi-vitamins just in case?

 A simple blood test can determine if iron and vitamin B12 levels are low.
-A multivitamin would not be necessary if following a well rounded balanced vegan diet.
-However if you struggle to follow this, then guidance from a health care professional should be sought to determine if a multi vitamin would be suitable.
+A multivitamin may or may not be necessary as this depends on if the individual is following a well rounded balanced vegan diet.
+Guidance from a health care professional should be sought to determine if a multi vitamin would be suitable.

 - Are there any supplements (specific brands) that you do recommend and if so, why?